-Newcomers are encouraged to attend the Newcomers' Orientation, which is especially designed for first-time attendees.
-The orientation is organized and conducted by the IETF Secretariat, and is intended to provide useful introductory information.
-The orientation is typically about 30 minutes long and covers what's in the attendee packets, what all the dots on name tags mean, the structure of the IETF, and many other essential and enlightening topics for new IETFers.
+Newcomers are encouraged to attend the Newcomer Training, which is especially designed for first-time attendees.
+The orientation is organized and conducted by the IETF EDU team and is intended to provide useful introductory information.
+The session covers what's in the attendee packets, what all the dots on name tags mean, the structure of the IETF, and many other essential and enlightening topics for new IETFers.

-Immediately following the Newcomers' Orientation is the IETF Standards Process Orientation.
+Immediately following the Newcomers' Training is the IETF Standards Process Orientation.
 This session demystifies much of the standards process by explaining what stages a document has to pass through on its way to becoming a standard, and what has to be done to advance to the next stage.
-The Standards Process Orientation also lasts about 30 minutes.

-There is ample time at the end for questions.
-The Secretariat also provides handouts that include an overview of the IETF, a list of important files available online, and hard copies of the slides of the "IETF Structure and Internet Standards Process" presentation.
-These very useful slides are also available online at www.ietf.org under "Additional Information".
+There is usually ample time at the end for questions.
+The Secretariat provides hard copies of the slides of the "IETF Structure and Internet Standards Process" presentation -- these very useful slides are also available online at www.ietf.org under "Educational Materials".